icholy/swapm/README.md

 * The template is rendered and injected between the two tags.
 * Injection tags can span multiple lines.
-* The syntax used to comment out a tag cannot be on their own line.
+* The syntax used to comment out a tag cannot be on its own line.

 ### Good